 But the papers also show that the Vatican had downright dismissed mounting allegations and evidence of almost indiscriminate murders and serious violations Continue reading →

-When Country & Church Play the Whistle-Blowers’ Swan Song
+When Church & the State Play the Whistle-Blowers’ Swan Song

 Two recent reports making the rounds beyond the 24-news cycle share a disturbing trait, usually associated with authoritarian regimes: The Obama administration’s prosecutions against government employees accused of leaking classified information to the media; and the Catholic Church’s use of the court system to intimidate a group representing victims of sexual abuse by priests.
 The combined decisions send chilling waves down the spines of advocates for press freedom and human rights, two pillar institutions of any democratic society.
 And may embody an unduly attempt by the government at preventing accountability before its citizens, as well as an unacceptable bullying by the church of those who seek to bring to justice clergy members who committed criminal acts.